brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 numbers, and eventually you'll get pretty damn good at it.
-Oh, and don't bother weighing yourself more than about once a week: your weight can fluctuate daily due to a number of unrelated reasons (water retention, weighing yourself at different times, etc), but over the longer term, these fluctuations tend to average out.
+Oh, and don't bother weighing yourself more than about once a week: your weight can fluctuate daily due to a number of unrelated reasons (water retention, weighing yourself at different times, etc.), but over the longer term, these fluctuations tend to average out.

 ## Rule 2: Maintain Lean Body Mass